-Dolpa lies in the trans-Himalayan region of mid-west Nepal, a land remote and isolated from the rest of the country.
-Since Dolpo was part of Tibet once, Dolpo’s culture, landscape, and ethnicity is same as Tibet and Tibetans.
-The Tibetan culture in Dolpo is the only one well preserved on this side of the Himalaya.
+Upper Dolpo Trekking lies in the trans-Himalayan region of mid-west Nepal, a land remote and isolated from the rest of the country.
+Since Upper Dolpo was part of Tibet once, Dolpo’s culture, landscape, and ethnicity are the same as Tibet and Tibetans.
+The Tibetan culture in the Upper part of Dolpo is the only one well-preserved on this side of the Himalayas.

-Upper Dolpa Trek focuses on journey to Shey Gompa Monastery located deep into the heart of Dolpo valley.
-The 11th century Shey Gompa belongs to Kagyupa sect (the first Kagyupa monastery) and was founded by Lama Ten-szin-Ra-Pa.
-Shey in Tibetan language means vivid, crystal and pure.
-Today the monastery is in the care of Chaiba community.
+Upper Dolpa Trek focuses on the journey to Shey Gompa Monastery located deep into the heart of Dolpo valley.
+The 11th-century Shey Gompa belongs to the Kagyupa sect (the first Kagyupa monastery) and was founded by Lama Ten-Szin-Ra-Pa.
+Shey in the Tibetan language means vivid, crystal, and pure.
+Today the monastery is in the care of the Chiba community.

-The trekking starts from Juphal, which is connected by a direct from Nepalgunj.
-Two days walk from Juphal will reach you Shey Phoksundo Lake (3600m), a high altitude lake, is a Ramsar site lying within Shey Phoksundo National Park.
-The Lake is breathtaking beautiful with turquoise water and a natural serenity.
-Along the trek you will have constant backdrop of snowy Himalayan peaks from Dhaulagiri in the north to Wedge peak, Kang peak and Mt.
+The Upper Dolpo trekking route from Juphal, which is connected by Nepalgunj and two days walk from Juphal will reach Shey Phoksundo Lake (3600m), a high altitude lake, which is a Ramsar site lying within Shey Phoksundo National Park.
+The Lake is breathtakingly beautiful with turquoise water and natural serenity.
+Along the trek, you will have the constant backdrop of snowy Himalayan peaks from Dhaulagiri in the north to Wedge peak, Kang peak, and Mt.
 Api in the west.

-The Kangla Pass at 5151m is one of the highest passes in the Himalayas and crossing this is mandatory to get to Shey Gompa (4200m).
-The Gompa offers splendid views of crystal mountain and lack mountain.
+Upper Dolpo trek difficulty: The Kangla Pass at 5,151m is one of the highest passes in the Dolpo region and crossing this is mandatory to get to Shey Gompa (4200m).
+The Gompa offers splendid views of crystal mountains and lacks mountains.
 After spending time in the Gompa you will drop down to Tarakot via Lahini by passing two other passes: Saldang La pass (4785m) and Jenjela Pass (4845m).